oraclespainpresales/WorkshopVBCS-Takephoto/00/readme.md

 ![](./images/vbs-app-servicecon-09.png)

-Next click in the *Request* tab to configure the PUT Request as described in the [Object Storage API REST upoload multipart file manual](https://docs.oracle.com/en-us/iaas/api/#/en/objectstorage/20160918/MultipartUpload/UploadPart).
+Next click in the *Request* tab to configure the PUT Request as described in the [Object Storage API REST Put Object/upload manual](https://docs.oracle.com/en-us/iaas/api/#/en/objectstorage/20160918/Object/PutObject).
 You'll configure the PUT Request to upload a multipart file to the Object Storage Bucket in the next steps.

 ![](./images/vbs-app-servicecon-10.png)

-To complete the PUT Request, you must add next values to the end of the *URL* field (according to the API REST definition for *UploadPart*).
+To complete the PUT Request, you must add next values to the end of the *URL* field (according to the API REST definition for *PutObject*).
 ```
-  n/{namespaceName}/b/{bucketName}/u/{objectName}
+  n/{namespaceName}/b/{bucketName}/o/{objectName}
 ```
 When you add this values you should see three new Parameters in the window, one for each value.
 All of them must be required and *String* type.
 You could use whichever default values you want, as they will be change in an Action call in the mobile app.
 For example